ezeluduena/ezeluduena.dev.ar/data/blog/en/la_cosa/index.md

 ---
-title: '"La Cosa": A backend web game development'
+title: 'La Cosa: A web game backend development'
 date: '2024-07-25'
 description: 'As part of the Software Engineering course, we created a web version of the card game "The Thing".
 Applying Scrum, we used FastAPI for the backend and PonyORM for data management.
 During the project, I worked as a backend developer and scrum master, facing various technical and collaboration challenges.
 We include links to the GitHub repository, the generated documentation, and a demo of the game.'
+comment_section_title: 'La Cosa: A web game backend development'
 ---

 ## The Thing